 A Sun Has a Beautiful Ending.
 Here’s What it Means.

 Netflix’s new Taiwanese drama film, ‘A Sun,’ meticulously explores the depths of all of its characters and unravels their relationships as they delve into the choppy waters of events that send them scrambling.
-Instead of presenting a typical black and white storyline where lines between good or bad are quite profound, the film perfectly captures the real emotional entanglements that all of its characters get captured in.
-So further down in this article, we’ll be exploring all the consequential decisions of the characters of the film that eventually lead to its powerful ending.
+Instead of presenting a typical black-and-white storyline where lines between good and bad are quite profound, the film perfectly captures the real emotional entanglements that all of its characters get captured in.
+So, further down in this article, we’ll explore all the consequential decisions of the film’s characters that eventually lead to its powerful ending.

 Plot Summary